daniel-dsouza/psychic-octo-giggle/Home.md

 ## News

 > (Dev 6 2021) **Easy Anti-Cheat is live.** CIG is aware of and working on the problem.
-For now, use [this special branch](https://github.com/starcitizen-lug/lug-helper/tree/eac-workaround) of the LUG-Helper to apply a workaround to /etc/hosts and delete the EAC files.
+For now, you can use [this special branch](https://github.com/starcitizen-lug/lug-helper/tree/eac-workaround) of the LUG-Helper to apply a workaround to /etc/hosts and delete the EAC files.
 This workaround will stop working when CIG decides to start kicking players who trigger the anticheat.
-For now, they are simply collecting data.
+We haven't heard anything about bans, but we don't know for sure what their plans are.
+It goes without saying, use this workaround at your own risk.

 > (Nov 13 2021) We currently recommend the GloriousEggroll 6.19 runner.
 6.20 does not work for everyone.